samadhi1311/flowlytica/README.md

 1. Clone the repo from Github.
 2. Open in your code editor and in the main directory run `npm install`.
+3. In a new splitted terminal, create a new Python Virtual Environment by running `py -3 -m venv .venv`.
+4. Then activate the Virtual Environment by running `.venv\Scripts\activate`.
+5. Install requirements by running `pip install Flask Flask-CORS beautifulsoup4 requests`.
-3. In a new terminal windows, change the directory to `src/backend` and run `pip install` and then `python main.py`.
+6. The change the directory to `src/backend` and run `python main.py` to run the Python backend.
-4. In the terminal of main directory, run `npm run dev'`.
+7. Finally, run `npm run dev` to start the React frontend.

 #### Project plan